State reform in Belgium: 1993: Fourth state reform

-The fourth state reform, which took place in 1993 under Prime Minister Jean-Luc Dehaene, consolidated the previous state reforms and turned Belgium into a full-fledged federal state.
+The fourth state reform is called the "Sint-Michiels agreement" and took place in 1993 under Prime Minister Jean-Luc Dehaene.
+This reform consolidated the previous state reforms and turned Belgium into a full-fledged federal state.
 The first article of the Belgian Constitution was amended to read as follows, “Belgium is a Federal State which consists of communities and regions”.
 During the fourth state reform, the responsibilities of the Communities and the Regions were expanded again, their resources were increased and they were given more fiscal responsibilities.

-Other major changes included the direct election of the parliaments of the Communities and the Regions, the splitting up of the Province of Brabant into Flemish Brabant and Walloon Brabant, and the reformation of the Federal Parliament's bicameral system and the relations between the Federal Parliament and the Federal Government.
+Other major changes included the direct election of the parliaments of the Communities and the Regions, the splitting up of the Province of Brabant into Flemish Brabant and Walloon Brabant, and the reform of the Federal Parliament's bicameral system and the relations between the Federal Parliament and the Federal Government.
 The first direct elections for the parliaments of the communities and the regions took place on 21 May 1995.

 2001: Fifth state reform

-Two accords came into effect following two special laws enacted on 13 July 2001.
-However, the fourth state reform was not the end of the process of federalization.
+Two agreements came into effect following two special laws enacted on 13 July 2001.
 In 2001, a fifth state reform took place, under Prime Minister Guy Verhofstadt (Verhofstadt I Government), with the Lambermont and the Lombard accords.